domoszlai/juicy-gcode/README.md

 * elliptic arcs with optional x axis rotation
 * quadratic and cubic bezier curves

-In contrast G-Code implements only
+In contrast G-Code implements only lines and non-elliptic arcs.

-* lines
-* non-elliptic arcs

 That means that only lines, circles and some arcs (non-elliptic ones without rotation) can be transleted to G-Code directly.
 If transformations are also counted, then only lines can be translated to G-Code directly as circles are not invariant under affine transformations.
 Because of this, the converter is implemented in two stages.